krux/apt-s3/README.md

 ## Building

-Before building this project on Ubuntu (tested on 11.10) you will need to install the following packages:
+Before building this project on Ubuntu (tested on 11.10 and 12.04) you will need to install the following packages:

-    [sudo] apt-get install libapt-pkg-dev libcurl4-openssl-dev
+    [sudo] apt-get install libapt-pkg-dev libcurl4-openssl-dev make g++

 To build this project you simply run `make`.
 It will produce a binary named `s3` under the `src/` dir.